ekolivero/erik18xk/README.md

 # Hi there I'm Erik. 👋

-I'm a front end developer, but in my free-time I love to __challange my self__ in many disparate areas like backend development and devops solutions.
+I'm a front end developer, but in my free-time I love __challenging my self__ in many disparate areas like backend development and devops solutions.

 ## The Rust  Journey